-To register at UCEDA International, students must please complete an Application Form, receive notification of acceptance by a school official, and pay a Registration Fee.
+To register at UCEDA International, students must please complete an application form, receive notification of acceptance by a school official, and pay a Registration Fee.
 Additional documentation will be requested for students who currently possess or will be applying for the F-1 student visa.
 Online applicants applying for initial status are charged a registration fee of $150.
 Students transferring from another institution who already possess F-1 visa status are charged only $100 at registration.
-All others, including change of status applicants, must pay the standard registration fee of $395.
+All others, including change of status applicants, must pay the standard registration fee of $500 (effective 1/1/2021).
 All registration fees are non-refundable.
 Payment of registration fees to UCEDA INTERNATIONAL does not guarantee approval of F-1 visa status by the United States federal government.

 By submitting payment of the Registration Fee, you are agreeing to enroll in a program of study at UCEDA International.
 Your enrollment is subject to the school policies, terms and conditions listed here.